 Image credit: National Museum of African American History & Culture

-It’s a day that more and more Americans are becoming aware of as an actual holiday.
-A holiday still not yet recognized by our government but as the wave of knowledge continues, more and more companies are taking it upon themselves to honor it in the right way.
+It’s a day that is now recognized as a federal holiday by our government, and as the wave of knowledge continues, more and more companies are taking it upon themselves to honor it in the right way.
 This can only signify a wave of growth; one that brings with it hope for the future, as we continue to grow and mature as a nation, and as people that one day might truly live in a world where everyone is treated equally.

 Juneteenth is a day of celebration, commemoration, and remembrance.
 With it being the oldest nationally celebrated commemoration of the ending of slavery in the United States, it brings with it a vast array of ways to celebrate!
 From rodeos to barbecuing, baseball to fishing, celebrating this day is never a dull moment.
 Juneteenth is also a day for growth and self-improvement, bringing with it guest speakers whose focus is to educate the masses with hopes that future generations continue to flourish and thrive.

 Dress was equally important during traditional Juneteenth celebrations.
 During slavery, there were many laws on the books that directly prohibited how nice slaves could dress.
 So during the early days of celebrations, there were accounts of slaves burning their rags and instead dawning the clothes of their former ‘masters”.
 Truly an empowering and symbolic experience.
 Today dressing for the occasion is still taken seriously, especially by direct descents who can trace their connections to Juneteenth's roots.